 What colour shutter is best for a bedroom?

-A variation of white, such as Pure, Silk or Timeless, accounts for around 90% of our bedroom shutter purchases.
+A variation of white, such as Pure, Traffic or Signal, accounts for around 90% of our bedroom shutter purchases.
 White works with practically any interior style and is great for a timeless look that won’t need replacing with changing trends.
 You can see the different colours we offer for our bedroom shutters here

 .
-Our Grained Hardwood range offers a selection of natural wood stains, should you be looking for something a little more rustic.
+Our Limewash Pure Hardwood range offers a selection of natural wood stains, should you be looking for something a little more rustic.